 You will have both a midterm and final exam.
-The midterm exam will be an essay question which mainly relates to the information we studied that week and the week immediately prior.
-The final exam is loosely comprehensive in that it is a very broad question.
 Both of the exams will be essay questions which ask you to evaluate material and show me what you understand rather than asking for specific names and dates.
 As with the quizzes, I view the exams as more information dump than formal submission and will not mark down for poor grammar.
-The midterm will be worth 125 points and the final will be worth 250 points.